 As Professor Anthony G. Amsterdam stated:

 The words “searches and seizures” and the words “persons, houses, papers, and effects” are terms of limitation.
 Law enforcement practices are not required by the fourth amendment to be reasonable unless they are “searches” or “seizures.”
 Similarly, “searches” and “seizures” are not regulated by the fourth amendment except insofar as they bear the requisite relationship to “persons, houses, papers, and effects.”Anthony G. Amsterdam, Perspectives On The Fourth Amendment, 58 Minn.
 L. Rev. 349, 356 (1974).

-Stated another way, this amendment only limits government action.
 Accordingly, it does not apply to searches or seizures done by a private individual.
-Also, it only applies if police conduct meets the definition of a search or seizure.
+Also, it only applies if police conduct meets the definition of a search or seizure listed above.
 Finally, the search or seizure must target persons, houses, papers, and effects.

 4th Amendment Simplified.

 The text of the Fourth Amendment is overwhelming.
 It’s also a little confusing.
 The more you read it, the less it makes sense.
 But here are the key points: